graphql/graphql-spec/spec/Section 6 -- Execution.md

 - Resolve the `changeTheNumber(newNumber: 2)` field
 - Execute the `{ theNumber }` sub-selection set of `third` normally

-A correct executor must generate the following result for that selection set:
+A correct executor must generate the following result for that _selection set_:

 ```json example
 {